codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 )
 ```

-This sets the primary key to be named `task_id` and to have a `Partition Key` only by defining the `keyType` to `HASH`, then we set type of our key, in this case is an `integer` so we set as `ScalarAttributeType.N`.
+This sets the primary key to be named `task_id` and to have a `Partition Key` only by defining the `keyType` to `HASH`, then we set the type of our key, in this case, is an `integer` so we set as `ScalarAttributeType.N`.
 You can also set has a `string` or `binary`.

-Now everything is ready we can start move to write our assertion.
-We want the repository to save a task in the dabase, so we can query for the object that we just saved to see if he is really there.
+Now everything is ready we can start moving to write our assertion.
+We want the repository to save a task in the database, so we can query for the object that we just saved to see if he is really there.

 ```java